Open Source Weekly #3 - Copyrights vs Patents vs Trademarks

 Copyright is the exclusive right given to the creator of a creative work to reproduce the work, usually for a limited time.

 A patent gives its owner a legal monopoly to make, use, sell or import an invention for a limited period of years.

 Trademark law is intended to enable buyers to know what they are buying.

-Patents should simply be abolished, practice has demonstrated that the system is too easy to game, benefices only trolls and does no good to society.
+In my opinion, Patents should simply be abolished.
+Practice has demonstrated that the system is too easy to game, benefices only trolls, and does no good to society.

-Anyway, as a young person, I implore you to vigorously fight this kind of bureaucracy which strengthens parasitic monopolies.
+Anyway, as a young person, I implore you to vigorously fight this kind of bureaucracy that strengthens parasitic monopolies.
 Life is too short to consult a lawyer before whatever we want to do.

 🎬 If you want to learn more about how much the mobile phone market is locked by a few nasty rent seekers due to patents, I recommend you to watch this video, where Nicole Faerber, Purism’s CTO explains it in detail (45mins).

 Qt is a cross platform, generalist C++ framework well-known for it’s Graphical User Interface (GUI) parts.
 These automatically generated bindings are high quality and allow you to create cross platform apps (desktop, mobile, IoT) in Go rather than C++.
 It’s a huge step forward regarding both security and ease of development.

 Fraidycat is a browser extension for Firefox or Chrome - or an Electron app - that can be used to follow folks on a variety of platforms.

 I really love the interface of this project: rather than displaying all the feed’s items in a linear timeline, they are grouped by author.
 Thus, spammers are not rewarded.